computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/FacebookNewsfeed/readme.md

 ### Feed publishing

-When she reaches the end of her current feed, she can pull more data from the server.
+When Jane reaches the end of her current feed, she can pull more data from the server.
 For newer items either the server can notify Jane and then she can pull, or the server can push, these new posts.

 At a high level, we will need following components in our Newsfeed service: